patrickgardella/usbcabletester/README.md

 * USB 3.0 B
 * USB 3.0 C (Male and Female)

-You can use this diagram to understand what each plug looks like and the common arrangements
+You can use this diagram to understand what each plug looks like and the common arrangements.

 ![USB Plug Diagram from Wikipedia](/images/Wikipedia-CommonUSBCables.png)